waggle-sensor/summer2017/saikiran_yerraguntla/Virtual-Node-Environment/README.md

 This will bring you insde the VNE repoistory you cloned on your local machine.

-`docker build -t waggle-node-controller-base:2.6.0-pre1 -f dockerfiles/waggle-node-controller-base .`
+`docker build -t waggle-node-controller-base:0.3 -f dockerfiles/waggle-node-controller-base .`

-`docker build -t waggle-edge-processor-base:2.6.0-pre1 -f dockerfiles/waggle-edge-processor-base .`
+`docker build -t waggle-edge-processor-base:0.3 -f dockerfiles/waggle-edge-processor-base .`

-`docker build -t waggle-node-controller:2.6.0-pre1 -f dockerfiles/waggle-node-controller .`
+`docker build -t waggle-node-controller:2.6.0-pre1 -f dockerfiles/waggle-node-controller --build-arg branch=develop --build-arg server_host=10.10.10.5 .`

 This will build the pre-exisiting node images before creating your virtual environment.